 Luminous is an installation that is an extension of Geometric Illumination the installation exhibited at the degree show, Nexus (2019).

-To create this installation Forsythe had to accommodate for the surroundings at 3 Silent Street, whilst acknowledging that the piece will be seen from the windows.
-Forsythe accepted that the conditions were very different to how she has presented her light art before and decided to work with the buildings pre-existing architecture.
+To create this installation Forsythe had to accommodate the surroundings at 3 Silent Street, whilst acknowledging that the piece will be seen from the windows.
+Forsythe accepted that the conditions were very different from how she has presented her light art before and decided to work with the building's pre-existing architecture.

 The shadows are evident whilst immersed in the space and looking through the window into the space as well as her important incorporation of the multi-sensory lights.